mrchriscarpenter/next-starter/README.md

 ## Learn More

-This project is intended to provide guidance on how to setup Next.js with useful development tools such as TypeScript, ESLint, Prettier, and Husky.
+This project is intended to provide guidance on how to setup Next.js with useful development tools such as TypeScript, Biome, Ultracite, and Lefthook.

 The template is based on the Next.js [create-next-app](https://nextjs.org/docs/getting-started#automatic-setup) with additional npm packages and configurations.